Quick search filter for DELL servers

 RAID 0 provides high performance in both read and write operations.
 There is no overhead caused by parity checking.

-The technology is simple to implement.
+The technology is easy to implement.

 Disadvantages

-RAID 0 is not fault tolerant.
+RAID 0 is not fault-tolerant.

 Best use:

-RAID level 1 - Mirroring
+RAID Level 1 - Mirroring

 Advantages